FG, NNPCL, Dangote plan changes in petrol lifting — Investigation

 The government said following a meeting of the Implementation Committee, chaired by the Hon.
 Minister of Finance and Coordinating Minister of the Economy on October 3rd, 2024, to conduct a post-commencement review of the Crude Oil and Refined Products Sales in Naira initiative, the commencement of the strategic initiative was affirmed by key stakeholders.

-The Presidential Committee on the Sale of Crude Oil and Refined Products announced last month that NNPC Limited would commence the supply of 385,000 barrels of crude oil to Dangote Refinery on October 1, 2024.
+The Presidential Committee on the Sale of Crude Oil and Refined Product had announced last month that NNPC Limited would commence the supply of 385,000 barrels of crude oil to Dangote Refinery on October 1, 2024.

 “In return, the Dangote Refinery will supply PMS and diesel of equivalent value to the domestic market to be paid in Naira.